 The following are 8 B2B directories that help grow your brand’s visibility and generate a high ROI by increasing demand and leads for your brand (without the heavy lifting to rank there ;)).

 Clutch is a great digital directory for agencies looking to connect with different B2B businesses.
-In terms of which directories to aim for, you want to target those that do a good job of ranking on page one.
+In terms of which directories to aim for, you want to target those that do an excellent job of ranking on page one.
 This way you can capitalize on their visibility and expose your brand to more qualified buyers.

 Clutch ranks in the third position organically for the search term “best SEO companies.”
 Which isn’t half bad considering the one and two spots are going to topSEOs.com.

-Also – quick side note on Clutch – Directive Consulting was actually blessed with handling their SEO.
+Also – quick side note on Clutch – Directive was blessed with handling their SEO.
 Just in case you were wondering what (or who) got them onto page one.

 In terms of content marketing services, Curata is one of the industry’s leading names for a reason.
 From content creation to content curation – they do a great job of organizing different resource hubs for the community.